AustinReese/UsedVehicleSearch/README.md

 ## Blocked

-* Pivot to multiprocessing to allow for many requests to be made at once, speeding up the scraper exponentially (I am worried about Craigslist blacklisting IPs)
+* Pivot to multiprocessing to allow for many requests to be made at once, speeding up the scraper exponentially (I am worried about Craigslist blocking my EC2 IP)

+## Issues

+* RDS (postgres) and EC2 both currently sit on a free AWS educate account, eventually the free credits will run out and the application will cease to function.
+This is not good, I am unsure how I will proceed once this occurs

 ## Completed Tasks